 The Parliamentary Affairs Minister, Ananth Kumar has confirmed that the Union Budget 2018 will be presented on 1 February.
 It was further said that parliament’s budget session shall be conducted between 29 January and 6 April 2018.
 The first phase will be held between 29 January and 9 February, and the second phase will be conducted between 6 March and 6 April 2018.
 The Finance Minister, Arun Jaitley will be presenting the Budget 2018 India, for the fiscal year 2018-19.

-Economic Survey shall be tabled on 29 January, the same day when President Ramnath Kovind will address the joint sitting of two Houses.
-As we are now in post-GST (Goods and Services Tax) era and with the general election of 2019, just around the corner, a lot many changes are expected to spell financial relief for middle-class and rural sector finance.
+Economic Survey shall be tabled on 29 January, the same day when President Ramnath Kovind will address the joint sitting of the two Houses.
+As we are now in the post-GST (Goods and Services Tax) era and with the general election of 2019, just around the corner, a lot many changes are expected to spell financial relief for middle-class and rural sector finance.
 Like last year, the railway budget may be clubbed with the oncoming Union Budget 2018-19.

-Here some of the key expectations people and investors have from the Union Budget 2018-19 of India:
+Here are some of the key expectations people and investors have from the Union Budget 2018-19 of India:

 - Practical Medical Reimbursements: The medical reimbursement limit of Rs.
 15,000 is no longer sustainable and practical due to growing expenses incurred by people on medical expenditures.
 Thus, in Budget 2018, this limit must be amended to match up with actual expenditure for health issues, incurred in today’s time.

 - STT (Securities Transaction Tax) on Bonds: Debt instruments and Bonds do not have tax exemptions like that for long-term equities.
 Moreover, the same is affected by short-term capital gains’ slab rate tax.
 Thus, bond investments are not tax-convenient against equity investments.
-With STT on bonds and aligning them under long-term capital gains exemption in Union Budget 2018-19, investments can be fostered into bond markets.
+With STT on bonds and aligning them under long-term capital gains exemption in Union Budget 2018-19, investments can be fostered in bond markets.

 - Income Tax Reforms for Tax Rates/Slab and Investment under Section 80C: Given the current financial scenario and inflationary trend of the economy, it is possible that the previous limit of Rs.
 1.5 lakhs as tax saving investment granted to people will be increased to Rs.
 2 lakh or Rs.
 2.5 lakhs.
-Otherwise, the lower-limit of taxable income, which is currently Rs.
+Otherwise, the lower limit of taxable income, which is currently Rs.
 2.5 lakh for a year, will be increased to Rs.
 3 lakh.
-This will invite more room for people to make valuable investments and savings, helping individuals as well as the government in the long-run.
+This will invite more room for people to make valuable investments and savings, helping individuals as well as the government in the long run.

-- Under Section 54EC, Increasing Limit for Investment of Capital Gains: For now, investment of long-term capital gains to avail tax deduction as subjected under Section 53EC, are restricted to capital bonds by Rural Electrification Corporation (REC) and National Highways Authority of India (NHAI), along with other notified bonds.
-Expectation from Budget 2018-19 will be the inclusion of mutual funds as eligible investments, which have lock-in period of 3 to 5 years in order to channelize money from real estate to capital markets.
+- Under Section 54EC, Increasing Limit for Investment of Capital Gains: For now, investment of long-term capital gains to an avail tax deduction as subjected under Section 53EC, are restricted to capital bonds by Rural Electrification Corporation (REC) and National Highways Authority of India (NHAI), along with other notified bonds.
+Expectation from Budget 2018-19 will be the inclusion of mutual funds as eligible investments, which have a lock-in period of 3 to 5 years in order to channel money from real estate to capital markets.

 - Extension on Period of Holding for Investments: The exemption under section 10(38) though ideated to increase long-term investments, has backfired.
-Investors rather sell their investments after a year, to earn the benefits under exemption.
+Investors rather sell their investments after a year, to earn the benefits under the exemption.
 Thus, it is detrimental to both equity investors and capital markets leading to lower long-term investments.
-In Union Budget 2018-19, it is expected that tax provisions would be tweaked and period of holding extended to 2 to 3 years than just 1 year.
+In Union Budget 2018-19, it is expected that tax provisions would be tweaked and the period of holding extended to 2 to 3 years than just 1 year.

-The above-mentioned pointers are structured by analyzing the current economic conditions, steps taken by the government, understanding the need of the hour, demands from common man, expectation by investors, and of course, opinions of financial experts, and may not necessarily be a part of Union Budget 2018-19.
+The above-mentioned pointers are structured by analyzing the current economic conditions, steps taken by the government, understanding the need of the hour, demands from the common man, expectations by investors, and of course, opinions of financial experts, and may not necessarily be a part of Union Budget 2018-19.
 However, speculations for such reforms are strong.
 Keep an eye on Loanbaba’s blog section to know about recent news on Union Budget 2018-19 India, and related updates.